 Cheap or mediocre snorkel gear can make or break a well-planned snorkeling trip.
 Imagine your mask constantly leaking or fogging up while trying to enjoy the beautiful sites.

-Beyond being a simple distraction, a faulty mask can ruin your experience altogether because of poor visibility.
+Beyond being a simple distraction, a leaky mask can ruin your experience altogether because of poor visibility.

 The same goes for a low quality snorkel.
 Settling for a model that doesn’t have a one-way valve will leave you gulping mouthfuls of saltwater.

 The snorkel sets that are carried by the big box chains can’t compete with the quality of gear such as that offered by Cressi in their Palau Snorkel Set.
-If you hope to enjoy your snorkeling experience, a small investment in decent gear is well worth it.
+To enjoy your snorkeling experience, a small investment in decent snorkel gear is well worth it.

 Snorkel Gear Reviews